 A vibrant and successful downtown Pittsboro benefits everyone!
 Buildings that show polish and care attract shoppers and more businesses to our downtown area.

-The Main Street Pittsboro Design Committee offers matching grants of up to $3,000 to help property and business owners within the Main Street District invest in the facades of their buildings.
+The Main Street Pittsboro Design Committee offers matching grants to help property and business owners within the Main Street District invest in the facades of their buildings.

 To date, about 12 facades have been improved.
 This helps Pittsboro put its best face forward!

 We’re seeking projects that will offer significant contributions to the visual appeal of our historic downtown.
 Successful applicants will demonstrate an emphasis on quality design, materials, and fine craftsmanship in order to preserve or bring out the hidden unique character of downtown’s historic buildings.
 An application and more information is at this link.

 The program is funded through an allocation by the Town of Pittsboro Board of Commissioners.